fosslk/stars/About.md

-This is a program to evaluate and offer points for Campus clubs in collaboration with FOSS.LK
+This is a program to evaluate and offer points for Campus clubs collaborated with FOSS.LK

 ### Terms and conditions